RiverCho/lyric_analysis/Desktop/final_project/CD_FinalProject/README.md

 ## 5.Project Website

-For findings of the project, please visit our project [website] (https://filmproject.my.canva.site/cd).**
+For findings of the project, please visit our project [website](https://filmproject.my.canva.site/cd).